jonorichards/jonorichards.github.io/_pages/about.md

  In 2023 I received an [MSc in Sound & Music for Interactive Games](https://leedsbeckett.ac.uk/courses/sound-music-interactive-games-msc/) with Distiction from Leeds Beckett University.
 This led to my current development in interactive and immersive media.
 I am now applying the skills gained through working with games to adjacent areas such as [Immersive Installations](https://jonorichards.github.io/project/andbreathe) and [Accessible Technology](https://jonorichards.github.io/project/vjinterface).
 I am proficient in audio and visual system design using tools such as MaxMSP, Unreal/Wwise and TouchDesigner and have a broad audio skillset.

-I am open for commisions and collaborations.
+I am open for commissions and collaborations.
 Please get in touch if you would like to work together.

 ## Key Skills